 West Virginia also offers a Medicaid Waiver (often referred to as a Home and Community Based Services Waiver), which unlike state Medicaid, is not an entitlement program.
 This means that even if applicants are eligible for the program, there may be a waiting list for services.
 The West Virginia Aged and Disabled Waiver (ADW) provides support for the elderly and disabled to assist them in aging in place.
 Benefits may include personal care assistance, homemaker services, skilled nursing, and non-medical transportation assistance.
 Through Personal Options (a consumer directed option) via this waiver, individuals may choose the personal caregiver of their choice, including some family members.
 Click here to learn more.

 In order for elderly residents of West Virginia to qualify for long-term care Medicaid, they must be 65 years of age or older.
 In addition to the need for functional limitations, there are also income and asset limits.
 However, the income limit is not the same for services via the state plan and benefits via the Medicaid waiver.
-As of 2019, the income limit is set at $771 / month, or put another way, $9,252 / year for the state Medicaid plan.
-(This figure is based on 100% of the Federal Poverty Level).
-To be income eligible for the Medicaid waiver, one cannot have income greater than $2,313 / month, which is equivalent to $27,756 / year.
+As of 2021, the income limit is set at $794 / month, or put another way, $9,528 / year for the state Medicaid plan.
+(This figure is based on 100% of the Federal Benefit Rate).
+To be income eligible for the Medicaid waiver, one cannot have income greater than $2,382 / month, which is equivalent to $28,584 / year.
 (This figure is set at 300% of the Federal Benefit Rate.
 For both programs, an individual’s assets are limited to $2,000.
-This figure excludes personal effects, an individual’s home (if the applicant or their spouse is living in it and does not have an equity interest greater than $603,000 or their spouse is living in it), household items, and a vehicle.
+This figure excludes personal effects, an individual’s home (if the applicant is living in it and does not have an equity interest greater than $603,000 or their spouse is living in it), household items, and a vehicle.